 Normally, children will let go of their clingy traits once they are around 7 when they start to get into primary school and start to develop connections with people other than their parents, such as teachers and friends.
 However, every child is different, and some children just aren’t ready to let go of their close bond with their parents.

-Here’s some possible reasons as to why is my son so clingy and steps you can take to deal with it.
+Here are some possible reasons why my son is so clingy and steps you can take to deal with it.